Tackling Issues in Your Open Source Project

 I created and continue to maintain an open source project over on GitHub.
 With a few thousand people using the project, the backlog of issues naturally increases over time in the form of feature requests and, of course, bugs.
-I’ve been on a long hiatus from working on it to focus on other projects, but recently I’ve had a desire to get back to it and tackle this list of issues.
 Now, a problem that I’ve always had with this backlog of issues was trying to figure out where to start to make the process of navigating through it as simple and efficient as possible.
-As well as that, seeing pages of things to fix and add is quite intimidating.
-I thought I’d share the process I took, and am currently taking, in order to work towards the elusive issue count of 0 and make it easier.
+I thought I’d share the process I took, and am currently taking, in order to work towards the elusive issue count of 0.

-Before working on the issues, I found it to be beneficial to do some housekeeping to get them all organized.
+Before working on the issues, I find it beneficial to do some housekeeping to get them all organized.
+There are a few simple things you can do to accomplish this.

 Working on the Issues

-When it comes to picking the issues I want to work on, I follow a specific order: bugs, code quality, features (new and reworks), then legacy support.
-This order makes the most sense to me and I’ll explain way.
+When it comes to picking issues to work on, I follow a specific order: bugs, code quality, features (new and reworks), then legacy support.
+This order makes the most sense to me and has worked fairly well.

 These are the most important issues to fix right off the bat in my opinion.
-In most cases, it doesn’t make sense to release new versions with the same bugs as the previous.
-As well as that, working on a buggy project tends to lead to a lot of frustration.
-I’ve been breaking my own rule with this project for quite some time.
-No more!
-Bugs are going to be fixed right away, before anything else.
-A bug-free project is better for everyone.
+In most, if not all cases, it doesn’t make sense to release new versions with the same bugs as the previous.
+As well as that, working on a buggy project tends to lead to a lot of frustration for everyone involved in pushing new code.
+A bug-free project is better for developers and users alike.

 Code Quality and Style

 I’m a sucker for beautiful looking code, even though I’m a big offender when it comes to writing and releasing ugly code.
 So before adding in any new features, I feel that it’s beneficial to clean up the existing codebase.
-This not only makes it easier for myself to work with, but also those contributing their own code to the project.
-I’ve added a style guide to my repository in order to make it a bit more clear as to how the code should look.
-I even took it one step further by implementing checkstyle into the build process to enforce the style guide.
-This way, whenever a style issue is present, it will let you know during the build process.
+This not only makes it easier for you to work with, but also those contributing to the project.
+To keep everyone in the loop, add a style guide to your project, usually in

 New Features and Reworks

-With my project, some users require a version that works with old versions of Sponge.
-This is due in part to the fact that sometimes it’s just not possible to fully update everything to a new version.
+Lastly, depending on your project, legacy versions may be required.
 This may not need to be said, but creating legacy versions of a project should be saved till last.
-In other words, saved until after releasing the primary version.
+In other words, saved until after releasing the main version.
 By creating legacy versions before fixing bugs, or adding new features, you’re just setting yourself up for more work later on down the road.
 In the end, the main release of your project is usually the most used.
 Therefore, it should take priority.